SAVE-THE-DATE FOR OUR 2025 EVENT!

 2025 Applications

-Our helpers are the face of the event!
-We value our helpers and seriously cannot function without you.
+Our volunteers are the face of the event!
+We seriously cannot function without you.
 Help us make a fun and successful weekend and get to know your organizers and artists a little better.
 You will be able to sign-up after reading the following!

 If you would like to work in exchange for a pass, please do not purchase a pass until given your promo code after being assigned shifts for the weekend.